codewithkyle/brixi/docs/colors.md

 }
 ```

-To convert a single primary color into shades use [Colortron 9000](https://colorpalette.app/) to generate shades and check your color palette's accessability [here](https://accessiblecolors.app/).
+Convert a single primary color into several shades using [Colortron 9000](https://colorpalette.app/).
+You can also check your color palette's accessability [here](https://accessiblecolors.app/).